aelkz/ocp-arekkusu.io/README.md

 easily change their DNS setup outside of the cluster, or just because they want to keep the cluster setup self-contained.

 **TL;DR**
-- You can't modify external DNS
+- You can't modify external DNS and/or your router sux
-- You router sux
 - You can't modify your router or anything but your libvirt host
 - You want to expose your cloud inside a LAN not internet (over WiFi)
 - You don't want to use minishift installation